nedbat/coveragepy/doc/plugins.rst

 separately installed Python class that you register in your .coveragerc.
 Plugins can be used to implement coverage measurement for non-Python files.

+Information about using plugins is on this page.
+To write a plugin, see :ref:`api_plugin`.

 .. versionadded:: 4.0